Mariana Manrique

 • One UI/UX designer (Me)

-The Process
+The process

-• Map of the Webapp structure.
+• Map of the Web application's structure.

 Considering there was no existing design system, I started a Figma file and defined a colour palette, fonts (based on the graphic manual), and created the base components, such as buttons, fields, controls, etc.